alexcwarren/roll/README.md

 # roll
-A Python CLI that simulates rolling one or more different types of dice.
+A script hat simulates rolling one or more different types of dice.